jacobhood/Challonge-DotNet/README.md

     }
 }
 ```
-You can also inject `IChallongeCredentials` to access the username and api key being used by the client.
+You can also inject `IChallongeCredentials` to access the username and api key used by the client.

-### Basic Functionality
+### Example

 Assume we have an already-configured `ChallongeClient` `_client` as a field in our class.